tarasowski/backend/_enchiridion/006_enchiridion-of-html.md

 ---

+## Progressive Enhancement for Building Websites

+1) Define the lowest common denominator a baseline device (e.g. mobile, tablet, desktop, kindle, alexa)
+2) Define a data model and make it visible `<pre>JSON.stringify()</pre>`
+3) Design basic structure with `<div>`'s and HTML5 sematic blocks for a baseline device
+4) Add layout markup and stylesheeets for structural layout `.container` with breakpoints
+5) Add presentational stylesheets for a baseline device
+6) Add behavior (scripts, css hover, onclick(), oninput() etc.)
+7) Add presentational stylesheets for other devices

+## Progressive Enhancement for Creating New Products
+1) Identify core functionality.
+2) Make that functionality available using the simplest possible technology.
+3) Enhance!

 [Source](http://howtocodeinhtml.com/)

 * It’s our job to tell the browser, in a way that it can understand, what each of these elements mean and how they fit together semantically.
 If this is not done, then our site will appear as a clump of single text.